beniaminogreen/zoomerjoin/paper.md

 techniques are employed, which are resilient to minor corruptions in the fields meant to identify observations between datasets.
-Most popular methods involve comparing all possible pairs of matches between each dataset, incurring a computational cost that scales with the product of the rows in each dataset
+Most popular methods involve comparing all possible pairs of matches between each dataset, incurring a computational cost proportional to the product of the rows in each dataset
 $\mathcal{O}(mn)$.
 As such, these methods do not scale to large datasets.

 Zoomerjoin is an R package that empowers users to fuzzily-join massive datasets